 In fact, this is the exact method used in the

 unpack methods, which help you work with binary data.
-It can be used to parse binary files, convert a string into ASCII values & Base64 encoding.
+You can use this to parse binary files, convert a string into ASCII values, and for Base64 encoding.

 Don’t forget to share & subscribe so you can enjoy more blog post like this! 🙂